nobalmohan/jekyll-now/_drafts/2017-05-22-cycling-destinations-from-bengaluru.md

 ---
 layout: post
-title: Cycling destinations from Bengaluru
+title: Cycling destinations from Bangalore
 tags: Cycling Bangalore India Travel
 ---

-A curation of cycling routes we have been over the years and contribution from cyclist.
+This is a live document.
+Will get updated whenever a new route is discoverd.

-#: Big banyan & Manchinbele dam
+##: Big banyan & Manchinbele dam

 State:   Karnataka
 Days required: 1